clovervidia/nsotokengen/readme.md

 Once you've installed the Python requirements and set up your Android device, you should be ready to run the program.

+There are two ways to use nsotokengen.
+You can run it directly to start the web service and generate tokens by POSTing data to it.
+Or, you can import nsotokengen into your Python project as a package and call its functions directly.

+### As a Web Service

 Run `nsotokengen.py`.
 It will verify that `adb` is available on the `PATH`, then it will use it to connect to your Android device, and then it will connect to the Frida server running on it.
 If anything doesn't work, it'll print an error message that should help you figure out what went wrong.